Chris’ Georges on York B&B HollanDaise Sauce

 Place bowl in the microwave, and heat in short bursts, whisking briskly in between each burst.
 I start with (2) bursts at 8 seconds, (2) at 7 seconds, and then 6- or 5-second bursts as necessary to get to desired thickness.
 It is crucial to whisk between bursts, and if part of the egg starts to cook in the early bursts make sure to break it up and blend it back in.

 Georges on York B&B Innkeeper Chris Tillman developed this method by trial and error.
+Not a fan of cooking?
+Let us make breakfast for you!
+Reserve your room for your next stay.

 BONUS RECIPE: GEORGES ON YORK'S COUNTRY EGGS BENEDICT